videlalvaro/videlalvaro.github.io/_posts/2013-06-03-writing-rabbitmq-plugins-with-elixir.md

 Then we define some make targets to compile our plugin and package it inside an `.ez` file.
 (RabbitMQ plugins are shipped as .ez files).
 The `mix-compile` target will as the name says, build our Elixir code.
 As you might have noticed it sets the `ERL_LIBS` variable our plugin `./deps` folder.
 For that to work we first need to have the dependencies unpacked there, therefore the make rule `$(PACKAGE_DIR)/deps/.done`, which will unpack into that folder the previously built dependencies.

-Finally our `define construct_app_commands` will copy our `.beam` files into the destination folder so the rabbitmq build system will be able to find them and ship them inside our plugin `.ez` file.
+Finally our `define construct_app_commands` will copy our `.beam` files into the destination folder so the RabbitMQ build system will be able to find them and ship them inside our plugin `.ez` file.

 Once we have everything in place it's time to actually build our plugin.
 We can do so by simply calling `make` inside the plugin folder.